tetris245/ULTRAbc/README.md

 Changes for future version

 * Added the 'Also check Descriptions' parameter in Chat Search
+* Restored the Extensions button in Main Hall while keeping the Preferences button
 * Restored the xmenu command and the Extensions button in chat rooms
 * Optimised the sleep command